 When you build an OTT solution, the 1st question that pops up is what all endpoints should you support?
 Does your solution include a responsive website, an Android app and an iOS mobile app?
 Yes!
-What about connected TV apps for Roku, Apple TV, Fire TV
+What about connected TV apps for Roku, Apple TV, Fire TV, and Android TV?
+Definitely!
+The one thing that gets overlooked is Google Chromecast.

 Google Chromecast is this handy little device that lets you cast and control the playback of internet-streamed video and audio from your mobile devices and PCs on to your TV.